Penn State Scandal Fast Facts

 June 22, 2012 - Sandusky is found guilty on 45 counts after jurors deliberate for almost 21 hours.
 His bail is immediately revoked, and he is taken to jail.

-June 30, 2012 - Mike McQueary's contract as assistant football coach ends and later learns that his contract will not be renewed.
+June 30, 2012 - Mike McQueary's contract as assistant football coach ends.

 July 6, 2012 - Former Penn State President Graham Spanier tells investigators than he was never informed of any incident involving Sandusky.